opendr-eu/opendr/docs/reference/nanodet.md

     draw_bounding_boxes(img.opencv(), boxes, class_names=nanodet.classes, show=True)
   ```

-* **Optimization framework with Inference and result drawing example on a test image.**
+* **Optimization framework with Inference and result drawing example on a test image**

   This example shows how to perform optimization on a pretrained model, inference and draw the resulting bounding boxes using a nanodet model that is pretrained on the COCO dataset.
   In this example first a pretrained model is loaded and then an image is used to perform the optimization, in this example we use onnx optimization but Jit can also be used by passing `--optimization=jit`.